 - Puckering or dimpling skin

+Because so few men are diagnosed with breast cancer, it is difficult to study the treatment of breast cancer in men separately from women.
 Treating breast cancer in men is similar to treating women with the disease.
-Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, or bone-directed therapy.
+Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, proton therapy, and bone-directed therapy.
 A combination of treatments may be used to provide the best chance of disease control.